tldr-pages/tldr/pages/common/virt-qemu-run.md

 `virt-qemu-run --root={{path/to/directory}} {{path/to/guest.xml}}`

-- Run a QEMU virtual machine and display verbose information about startup:
+- Run a QEMU virtual machine and display verbose information about the startup:

 `virt-qemu-run --verbose {{path/to/guest.xml}}`